canonical/launchpad-manual/docs/user/explanation/launchpad-api/launchpadlib.rst

 * ``.projects``: All the projects in Launchpad
 * ``.project_groups``: All the project groups in Launchpad

-As a super special secret, distributions, projects and project_groups are all actually the same thing.
+Distributions, projects and project_groups are the three main pillars of Launchpad.

 .. code-block::